omeka/omeka-s-enduser/docs/content/vocabularies.md

 You can edit existing vocabularies by clicking the edit button (pencil icon) on the table of vocabularies.

 You can also update the vocabulary by either uploading a new vocabulary file or entering the vocabulary URL and saving changes.
 You will be able to review any changes when updating a vocabulary.
-If you decide you do not wish to save your changes, or click on the Edit button by mistake, you can click the Cancel button next to the Save button.
+If you decide you do not wish to save your changes, or clicked on the edit button by mistake, you can click the "Cancel" button next to the "Save" button.

 ![Edit vocabulary page for OWL-Time Ontology.](contentfiles/vocab_edit.png)